YuFuOliver/VCVI_Replication_Package/README.md

 ## Purpose

 The purpose of this repository are:
-1. To provide two Python packages replicating the results in the paper, such that the dependencies can be installed automatically
+1. To provide two Python packages to replicate the results in the paper, such that the dependencies can be installed automatically
 2. To provide instructions on how to replicate the paper

 > **More replication files will be available soon, which will use these packages.**